scriptweaver1/site/scripts/viper.md

 Gag on it as I push it deeper,,,

-**< soft moans >**
+**< Soft moans in between lines >**

 For my next question I want you to think very carefully, I want a detailed and precise answer. (ssss)suck on your prize while you think about it!

 What does your armory consist of, and can the resistance upgrade it?

-[SFX: Sounds of sucking for about 30 seconds, small moans]

-[SFX: Popping sound (tail pulled out of mouth)] So, the answer?
+So, the answer?

 Uhum.

 Yes, I’ve (ssss)seen this one.

 You can make more?

 Working on plasma?

 The convoys…

 That is bad, that is very bad.

 I have to bring this to my superiors at once!
 Fun time is over.

 Let me put my armor on.

 You were of so much help!
 I know you didn’t get an orgasm, and I don’t really care.

-But when I return, if you give me more juicy bits of information I might grant you that. (ssss)see you later my little pet.
-[Laugh]
+But when I return, if you give me more juicy bits of information I might grant you that.

+(ssss)see you later my little pet.